newtovaux/platforminfo/readme.txt

 ### Credits ###
 * Author: [newtovaux](https://github.com/newtovaux)

-### Contribute ###
-* Active development of this plugin is handled [on GitHub](https://github.com/newtovaux/platforminfo).
-* Pull requests for documented bugs or suggested new features are highly appreciated.
-* If you think you’ve found a bug (e.g. you’re experiencing unexpected behavior), please [raise an issue](https://github.com/newtovaux/platforminfo/issues/new) first.

 ## Installation ##

 If you don’t know how to install a plugin for WordPress, [here’s how](https://wordpress.org/support/article/managing-plugins/#installing-plugins).